First Presbyterian Church - Provides a sack lunch 11:00 am - 1:00 pm

 27025 S Girard St Hemet, CA 92543

-Valle Vista Assembly of God Community Food Program - Free government food distribution on the 4th Thursday of every other month (call first) for low income residence of specified zip codes (92543, 92544, 92545, 92582, and 92583).
+Valle Vista Assembly of God Community Food Program - Free government food distribution on the 4th Saturday of each month (call first) for low income residents of specified zip codes (92543, 92544, 92545, 92582, and 92583).
 Bring your own box/bags.
 Always call to confirm food distribution date.
 ID is required.

 45252 E Florida Ave (Hwy 74) Hemet, Ca 92544